darshanpandhi/cricket-data-analysis/README.md

+# cricket-data-analysis

-# Will be analyizing data from ICC Men
+In this project, we will be analyzing data from ICC Men ODI World cup events.